 Q: May I switch my major?

 A: Changing a major requires that a student complete an academic program selection form.
-These forms may be found in the Undergraduate Advising Office in Room 101 Mendoza.
+These forms may be found in the Office of Undergraduate Studies in Room 101 Mendoza.
 If you are changing to another business major, you will need to submit a revised Plan of Study showing that you can complete the requirements and meet with an advisor to get approval for the change.

 Q: What should I do to add a second major, minor or concentration?